benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 Our todo service is stateless and relies on MySQL to store todo entries.
 We are always requesting an address to MySQL from consul, which ensures that we only get addresses to healthy instances.
-We are also registering the "todo" service with consul, so as long as others discover it through that interface we can scale it by adding instances.
+We are also registering the "todo" service with consul, so as long as others discover it through that interface, we can scale it by adding instances.

-There is no other configuration needed for our app, but if there was we could add it to consul's key/value store in order to maintain a clean contract with our system and zero divergence between environments.
+There is no other configuration needed for our app, but if there was, we could add it to consul's key/value store in order to maintain a clean contract with our system and zero divergence between environments.

-This means that our todo service can be installed in any environment without modification, instances can come and go, new instances can be added, and they will all fold neatly into the the existing ecosystem.
+This means that our todo service can be installed in any environment without modification, instances can come and go, new instances can be added, and they will all fold neatly into the existing ecosystem.

 #### Failure Demo:

 In the following recording, track the status of the todo instances in the top left pane.
 The "Health" column shows the instance's status according to consul, and the "Test" column shows the instance's status according to a test run from our host OS.
-For the most part this test won't fail because we aren't testing services known to be unhealthy, but there is a narrow window (up to 5s) after the instance has been stopped but before consul has run its health check and noticed the problem.
+For the most part, this test won't fail because we aren't testing services known to be unhealthy, but there is a narrow window (up to 5s) after the instance has been stopped but before consul has run its health check and noticed the problem.